re:cycling

 Rethinking How Cycling Networks Are Measured

-Cycling-to-road ratio captures how cycling infrastructure is provisioned relative to the surrounding road network.
-Rather than asking how many kilometres exist in total, this metric asks whether cycling infrastructure is proportionate to vehicular infrastructure in a given area.
-It also reflects LTA’s planning process, which aligns cycling routes along roads.
+Cycling-to-road ratio captures whether cycling infrastructure is proportionate to vehicular infrastructure in a given area, reflecting LTA's planning process of aligning cycling routes along roads.

 Together, these metrics provide a conceptual foundation for evaluating cycling networks beyond distance alone.
 In the following section, these ideas are operationalised through a map visualisation that applies each metric consistently across existing and planned cycling paths, allowing differences in network quality to be considered spatially rather than inferred from aggregate figures.